brent1x/projectOneGA/README.md

-# ABOUT
+## ABOUT

 This is my first coding project.
 I joined General Assembly SF's web development program 4 weeks ago with (almost) zero knowledge in programming.
 I started this project to meet the requirements of our first week-long assignment in the course, which are to demonstrate knowledge of JS/jQuery, HTML and CSS.
 I know a lot of the code is inelegant and inefficient, so I'd love your help if you'd like to contribute!

 The inspiration for this project arose from my observations surrounding drone usage in the US:

 - Consumer demand for drones is growing at an explosive pace, as evidenced by companies like GoPro flooding into the market and price points becoming more attainable for mainstream users
-– Commercial applications are becoming more widespread (i.e. Amazon & Alibaba delivery services, aerial mapping, professional-grade photography, Tacocopter!!!)
+– Commercial applications are becoming more widespread (i.e. Amazon & Alibaba delivery services, aerial surveying, professional-grade photography, Tacocopter!!!)
 - As a correlate to the growth of drones, incidents involving drones are increasing
 - As mainstream usage of drones increases, illicit and/or nefarious use cases will not trail far behind
 - The media's coverage of drone-related incidents is becoming increasingly more strident